KonradGolaszewski/to-do-list/README.md

 # Hi everyone!

 I'm Konrad Gołaszewski.
 There is a third project as Frontend Developer.
 In short, it is a simple To-do list.
+Below is a short presentation of how the application works on the Iphone 12 Pro.

 ![website gif](https://raw.githubusercontent.com/KonradGolaszewski/to-do-list/master/images/to-do-list-demo.gif)